 - 1. Demonstrate how the research aligns to one (or more) of the five research focus areas of the Rosemary Bryant Foundation. - 2.
-Describe how the end users have been involved in and will benefit from the research. - 3.
-Demonstrate the project involves meaningful collaboration between nursing/midwifery researchers and practising nurses/midwives. - 4.
+Demonstrate that the research is a nurse/midwife-led project. - 3.
+Describe how the end users have been involved in and will benefit from the research. - 4.
+Demonstrate the project involves meaningful collaboration between nursing/midwifery researchers and practising nurses/midwives. - 5.
 Demonstrate the potential to attract future funding from grant agencies for the research project.